FAQs: The Quarter System

-Quarters are shorter academic units than semesters, and allow a school to offer three to four different sessions of classes per year.
+Quarters are shorter academic units than semesters and allow a school to offer three to four different sessions of classes per year.
 The Law School holds classes in Autumn, Winter, and Spring quarters each year (there are no classes during the summer).
 Students will be in class for the same amount of time as they would be under a semester system, but instead will have three separate sets of classes (and professors) during the academic year.
-Please visit our curriculum section to learn more about the quarter system.
+Please click here to learn more about the quarter system.

 When do the quarters start and end?

 Our classes start in late September and end late in the spring:

 Autumn Quarter: Late September to mid-December

 Spring Quarter: Early April to early June (2L and 3L students finish at the end of May)